Hlöðskviða: Text

-The poem is preserved as 29 separate strophes or parts of strophes interspersed among the text in Hervarar saga ok Heiðreks, of which most are narrative not speech.
-Much of the saga is now in prose form, though it is thought that the original had been verse, with some textual evidence in the prose for a verse original.
-Christopher Tolkien (Tolkien 1960) supposes that it originally formed a complete narrative in itself, outside of the context it is now found in the saga.
+The poem is preserved as 29 separate strophes or parts of strophes interspersed among the text in Hervarar saga ok Heiðreks, of which most are narrative, not speech.
+Much of the saga is now in prose, though it is thought that the original was verse, with some textual evidence in the prose for a verse original.
+Christopher Tolkien (Tolkien 1960) supposes that it originally formed a complete narrative in itself, outside of the context in which it is now found in the saga.

 Some damaged verses were recorded differently by different editors, and the text shows signs of different dates of composition or recording in different parts of the text – including rich verses similar to those found in early eddaic poems such as Atlakviða or Hamðismál, whilst other lines are less rich.

 Most editions number the stanzas, but the numbering may start from the first poetic stanza in the saga, not the poem.

 Extracts

 Heiðrekr, king of the Goths, had two sons, Angantýr and Hlöðr.
 Only Angantýr was legitimate, so he inherited his father's kingdom.
-Hlöðr, whose mother was the daughter of Humli, king of the Huns, and who was born and raised among the Huns, claimed half the inheritance, Angantýr refused to split evenly and war ensued, claiming first Hervör, their sister, then Hlöðr himself as casualties.
+Hlöðr, whose mother was the daughter of Humli, king of the Huns, and who was born and raised among the Huns, claimed half the inheritance.
+Angantýr refused to split evenly, and war ensued, claiming first Hervör, their sister, then Hlöðr himself as casualties.

-The first verses frame peoples and their rulers.
+The first verses frame the peoples and their rulers.
 It is noteworthy that the Geats (Gautar) and their king Gizurr have been inserted directly after the Huns, where one logically would expect the Goths and their king Angantyr to appear.

 Valdar is also named as a king of the Danes in Guðrúnarkviða II.

 After Heiðrekr's death, Hlöðr travels to Árheimar to claim half of the Gothic realm as his inheritance.
 His demand refers to the forest on the boundary separating the Goths and the Huns and to a "holy grave", apparently an important sanctuary of the Goths, but its background is unknown.

 Angantýr offers Hlöðr a third of his realm, and Gizur, Heiðrekr's old foster-father, says that this is more than enough for the son of a slave.
 On Hlöðr's return to the Hunnic realm, his grandfather Humli is enraged at the insult and gathers the army of the Huns.

 The poem ends with Angantýr finding his brother dead: